bigboxer23/meural-control/README.md

 ### OpenAi (Dall-E)
 This source allows using OpenAI's dall-e text to image generator to create custom images to display on the frame from a text prompt provided by the application.properties file or by updating the prompt used via rest endpoint.
+The prompt is fed into GPT-3 text completion each new image request, so it slowly morphs over time to something different.
+The prompts are potentially saved with the file names if a gPhotos album name is defined (openai-save-album).
 Note: using this endpoint does require OpenAI credits.

 ## application.properties